wandb/catz/README.md

 # CATZ

-This is a Weights & Biases community benchmark for machine learning approaches to predict the behavior of catz.
+This is the starter repository for the Weights & Biases community benchmark for machine learning approaches to predict the behavior of catz.

+## Getting started

 1. Be sure to [sign up](https://app.wandb.ai/login?signup=true) for W&B.
-2. Clone this repository: `git clone https://github.com/wandb/catz.git`.
+2. Clone this repository: `git clone https://github.com/wandb/catz.git`
-3. Run train.py to train a basic model.
-Modify this file and the data pipeline (or write your own scripts and create different model architectures) to get better results.
+3. Run `python train.py` to train the baseline model.
+Modify this file and the data pipeline (or write your own scripts and create different model architectures!) to get better results.
-4. Submit your result to the [benchmark](https://app.wandb.ai/wandb/catz/benchmark).
+4. Submit your results to the [benchmark](https://app.wandb.ai/wandb/catz/benchmark).

 ![catz](https://www.americanhumane.org/app/uploads/2016/08/animals-cats-cute-45170-min-1024x569.jpg)

 ## The dataset

 The dataset is comprised of sequences extracted from GIFs of cats thanks to [GIPHY](https://giphy.com)!
-Each cat has it's own directory and contains a sequence of 6 images.
-There are 6421 sequences in the training set, and 1475 in the test set.
-The images are 96x96 pixels.
+Each cat has its own directory, which contains a sequence of 6 images.
+There are 6421 sequences in the training set and 1475 in the test set.
+Each image is 96x96 pixels.

 ![catz](https://storage.googleapis.com/wandb/catz.jpg)